MCT-master/mct-master.github.io/_posts/2019-02-11-MonoSynth.md

 categories: Audio-Programming
 author: Eirik Dahl (code credit.
 Jørgen Varpe)
 image: /assets/img/Monosynth.jpg.jpg
 excerpt: This blog post outlines the production of the MonoSynth.
-The Mono Synth is drawn by Jørgen N. Varpe, who also wrote a lot of the code
+The Mono Synth is drawn by Jørgen N. Varpe, who also wrote a lot of the code.
+The objective of this prototype was to improve my familiarity with coding, and at the same time be able to have a working chromatic instrument.
+Working with a cromatic instrument is interesting because it allows me to have a less abstract understanding of what happens in the code - behind the scenes if you will.

 ---